rapidsai/wholegraph/docs/CppAPI.md

 ### WholeMemory type API

-All the multi-process multi-GPU APIs start with `Wmmp` which stants for WholeMemory Multi-Process.
+All the multi-process multi-GPU APIs start with `Wmmp` which stands for WholeMemory Multi-Process.

 Same as single process multi-GPU mode, the basic APIs for multi-process multi-GPU mode WholeMemory APIs are `WmmpMalloc`, `WmmpMallocHost` and `WmmpFree`.